AKHIL1399/CIS641-PROJECT-DEVELOPERS/meetings/README.md

+# CIS641 Meeting Instructions

+Hold a team meeting at least once a week in some format.
+Copy the following template below into a new document, naming it GVSU-CIS641-TEAMNAME-YYYY-MM-DD (replacing TEAMNAME with your team's name and the appropriate date fields).
+Commit it to this folder, ensuring it is up by each Tuesday by 11:59pm.
+There should be a unique document for each meeting held.

+## Meeting minutes template

-Team name: PROJECT_DEVELOPERS
+Team name:

-Members present: Akhileswar Reddy, Gopal Reddy, Nitish, Harisai
+Members present:

-Date: 11/22/2022
+Date:

-Time: 8:00 pm
+Time:

 Discussion points:

-* We have implemented designing the system.
-* Nitish has come up with a prototype of signup and Login for the application.
+*
+*
-* Discussed the backend work.
+*
-* Done with in-class Assignment( window navigation diagrams)

 Goals for next week (include responsibilities)

-*   creating a database and further proceed to testing.
+*
+*
+*